 A detailed record should be kept of the decision process for assessing the best interests of that person for each relevant decision.
+These should be in keeping with the Dental Board of Australia Guidelines on Dental records16.
 The record should set out:

-- How the decision about the patient's best interests was reached; - What the reasons for reaching the decision were; - Who was consulted to help work out best interests; and - What particular factors were taken into account.
+- How the decision about the patient's best interests was reached; - · What the reasons for reaching the decision were; - Who was consulted to help work out best interests; and - · What particular factors were taken into account?